Next steps

 It is important that you read our conditions of acceptance before accepting a place at Oxford Brookes University.

-Applicants from India, Nigeria, Bangladesh, Ghana, Pakistan, Afghanistan, Iran, Iraq, Libya, and Syria are required to pay a £5,000 top-up deposit to receive their CAS.
+Applicants from India, Pakistan, Ghana, Afghanistan, Iran, Iraq, Libya and Syria are required to pay a £3,000 deposit to confirm their place and begin the CAS process.
+A £5,000 top-up deposit is then required to receive their CAS.
 To ensure a smooth application process, applicants are encouraged to pay their deposit as early as possible.
 Applicants who are required to pay a £5,000 top-up can opt to pay the full £8,000 deposit in one lump sum if they wish.

 Before you start your course, you will also need to decide how you are going to pay your tuition fees.
 You can pay your tuition fees in instalments by a number of different methods.
 More information on paying your fees.